-We have established an Advisory Board to oversee the work of the Project Delivery Group, to ensure good governance and offer strategic advice and direction.
+The CAPE Advisory Board oversees the work of the Project Delivery Group, to ensure good governance and offer strategic advice and direction.
 In addition to this, the External Advisors to the Project Delivery Group, drawn from academia, policy organisations, and local, regional and national government, contribute strategic input on occasion.

 Professor Graeme Reid, UCL and Chair of the Advisory Board

-Graeme advised both Government and the House of Lords on the implications of Brexit for research and innovation and led research and innovation policy reviews for the Scottish Funding Council and the Welsh Government.
+Graeme has advised both Government and the House of Lords on the implications of Brexit for research and innovation.
+He led research and innovation policy reviews for the Scottish Funding Council and the Welsh Government.

-He is Chair of the Campaign for Science and Engineering, a Trustee of the Association of Medical Research Charities and strategic advisor to the National Centre for Universities and Business.
+He is Chair of the National Physical Laboratory and strategic advisor to the National Centre for Universities and Business.
 Graeme is a Fellow of the Royal Society of Edinburgh, Fellow of the Institute of Physics, Fellow of the Institution of Engineering and Technology and a Chartered Engineer.

 Sarah Foxen, POST